Financial Support for Community-Based SRHR Initiatives

 - Other SRHR issues

 Oxfam Canada will be supporting public engagement initiatives based in Canada under 2 different streams: one for individual youth (age 18-29); and one for self-identified women’s rights organizations (WROs) or youth-led organizations (YLOs).
-In addition to this round of granting, there will be another round of individual grants opening in June 2022.
+In addition to this round of granting, there will be another round of individual grants later in 2022.

 Selected activities must respect differences of gender, sexual orientation, identity, ability, race, language, religion, country of origin and political perspective.
 It is also required that selected applicants follow all government related Covid-19 health restrictions and guidelines.